microsoft/vscode-docs/docs/remote/ssh.md

 ### Extension limitations

-Many, but not all, extensions will work in a dev container without changes.
-See [here for a summary](/docs/remote/troubleshooting.md#tips-for-resolving-extension-issues) of common problems and tips for resolving them.
+Many extensions will work on remote SSH hosts modification.
+However, in some cases, certain features may require changes.
+If you run into an extension issue, [see here for a summary of common problems and solutions](/docs/remote/troubleshooting.md#extensiont-tips) that you can mention to the extension author when reporting the issue.

 ## Common questions